hermeszi/virus-simulation-scratch/README.md

 2. Isolation Effects
    - Partial isolation delays but doesn't prevent spread
-   - Demonstrates why preventive measures (like masks - which lower chances of transmition) are necessary.
+   - Demonstrates why preventive measures (like masks - which lower chances of transmission) are necessary.

 ## 🎮 How to Use